szczyglis-dev/map-markers-geocode/README.md

 # Map Markers Geocode

-JavaScript code examples showing how to use markers and geocoding on map APIs using two different engines: **Google Maps** and **Open Street Map** (using the Leaflet library - https://leafletjs.com).
+Javascript code examples showing how to use markers and geocoding on map APIs using two different engines: **Google Maps** and **Open Street Map** (using the Leaflet library - https://leafletjs.com).
 The examples contain all the necessary libraries and are commented out.
 The sample code can be used as a tutorial and training material when implementing your own solutions based on Google Maps or Open Street Map.

 **The repository contains working code examples in 2 files:**